zhaslanbeksultan/web-project/README.md

 Web-Project "Messenger"

 Our team members:
-   Zhaslan Beksultan
+   Zhaslan Beksultan,
-   Amangeldi Madina
+   Amangeldi Madina,
-   Bayaly Arailym
+   Bayaly Arailym,

 The web-app that we are going to create is "Messenger"

 Short description of our application:
     Our application will have a view where users signup using a username.
 To